 SimStacks is extremely versatile and can be used in a variety of simulator configurations; the only downside is the programming required to perform its function.
 If you are not familiar with basic Arduino sketch programming (I wasn’t), you may initially struggle.
 But after reviewing the official support forum and receiving an example sketch from Rodney I was able to implement and run the hardware as intended.
 John has written some clever programming to allow the incandescent bulbs to dim with pulse width modulation (PWM).
 He has also written a specific function to exclude korry bulbs which are not suppose to dim with the switch.
 The outputs possibilities are limitless with the flexible programming, with SimStacks even able to directly power avionics equipment, gates, and solenoids.

 There are a multitude of other interface boards available in the market but none provide an all-encompassing solution which can drive a variety of outputs and inputs without any additional complex wiring or relays.
 SimStacks is software smart allowing it use logic sourced from the avionics software.
 It has a steep learning curve and implementing functions requires some knowledge of the Arduino programming language.
 There is no graphical user interface (all configuration is done by script), as this allows the hardware to be adaptable and work with a variety of OEM parts.
-SimStacks was designed from the ground up to be used with professional simulators and has impressive scalability and function.
-It has been successfully integrated in many B747 aircraft simulator builds and I can’t wait to start to integrate OEM A320 equipment with SimStacks.
+SimStacks was designed from the ground up to be used with professional simulators and has been successfully integrated in many B747 aircraft simulator builds.

 SimStacks is available at Simulator Solutions.